themagicteeth/cfg/.cfg/README.md

     base16-builder -s default -t dunst -b dark > dunst

 Once complete open up the `dunst` file that was created and copy the contents to `~/.config/dunst/dunstrc`, which is the dunst config file.

+To automatically start dunst on the start of i3, add the following to the i3 configuration file, `~/.config/i3/config`:

+    exec --no-startup-id dunst &

 **Resources:**
 [Dunst Website](http://knopwob.org/dunst/index.html)